MattLambson/HaloDemoPages/README.md

-    Click the menu toggle (☰) button in the top-left corner Under "Background Settings", click the "Choose Image" button Select an image file from your device (PNG, JPG, or GIF) The background will update immediately and be saved for future visits
+    Click the menu toggle (☰) button in the top-left corner Under "Background Settings", click the "Choose Image" button Select an image file from your device (PNG, JPG, or GIF) The background will update immediately

 Updating Webchat Script
     Click the menu toggle (☰) button in the top-left corner Under "Script Settings", click the "Update Web Chat Script" button In the modal window, paste the new script tag Click "Save Changes"
-    The script will update immediately and be saved for future visits
+    The script will update immediately
+    If you need to remove the script, simply click the "Remove" button

 Resetting Backgound Image
     Click the menu toggle (☰) button in the top-left corner